eslager/Leaflet-Intro/README.md

 ## Adding some style: proportional symbols

 By default, the points are styled with generic blue markers.
-This is fine, but what if we wanted to style the markers based on some attribute, such as magnitude.
+This is fine, but what if we wanted to style the markers based on some attribute, such as magnitude?
 We can use JavaScript to make a proportional symbol map using conditional statements.

 First, let's change our markers to circle markers.
 Make the following change to your code.
 JavaScript is case sensitive, so make sure you capitalize correctly!